jceelen/alfred-10000ft-scripts/README.md

 ## Changelog
 #### v0.5.5
 - Fix for update loop where the script keeps showing the `Fetching data from 10.000ft message`
+- updated reports to work with 10.000ft v3 reports
+- simplified logging
 - cleaned up files

 #### v0.5.4